Mathias Lessort: Early years

-Lessort was handed his first professional contract by the club in June 2014 and made his debut in the French top-flight Pro A during the 2014-15 season.
+Lessort was handed his first professional contract by the club in June 2014 and made his debut in the French top-flight Pro A during the 2014–15 season.
 Before turning professional, he had considered enrolling at a university in the United States and had been in touch with Gonzaga and North Carolina State.

 He saw action in 23 games as a rookie, chipping in with 2.0 points a game, while pulling down 2.0 rebounds per contest.
-In 2015-16, he logged his first minutes in a European club competition, the FIBA Europe Cup.
+In 2015–16, he logged his first minutes in a European club competition, the FIBA Europe Cup.

 In April 2016, he declared for the NBA draft, but later withdrew.
 On 1 June 2016 he joined JSF Nanterre of the French Pro A on a three-year deal.
 In April 2017, Lessort won both the French Basketball Cup and the FIBA Europe Cup championships with Nanterre.

 On 11 August 2017 Lessort signed a three-year deal with the Serbian club Crvena zvezda.
 He played there only in the 2017–18 season, before signing with Spanish ACB side Unicaja in July 2018.

-Lessort spent the 2019-20 season in Germany with Bayern Munich.
+Lessort spent the 2019–20 season in Germany with Bayern Munich.

+AS Monaco (2020–2021)

-On 18 September 2020 Lessort signed with AS Monaco of the LNB Pro A.
+On 18 September 2020, Lessort signed with AS Monaco of the French LNB Pro A.

+Maccabi Tel Aviv (2021)

-On 25 September 2021 Lessort signed a 2-month contract with Maccabi Tel Aviv of the Israeli Premier League in order to replace the injured Ante Žižić.
+On 25 September 2021, Lessort signed a 2-month contract with Maccabi Tel Aviv of the Israeli Premier League in order to replace the injured Ante Žižić.
 In five games, Lessort averaged 7.4 points and 3.4 rebounds per game.
 He parted ways with the team on 26 November.

+Partizan Belgrade (2021–2023)

 On 20 December 2021, Lessort signed with KK Partizan of the Basketball League of Serbia, the ABA League and the EuroCup.

 On 18 July 2022, he signed a new contract with Partizan.
+Under coach Željko Obradović.
+He was one of the most useful players in the Euroleague, he was in the first team of the Euroleague, and he was also one of the main candidates for the MVP title.
+During the 2022–23 season, Partizan was eliminated from the Real Madrid in tight playoffs series.
+Over the season, Lessort averaged 12 points and 7.1 rebounds per game.
+Partizan ended the 2022–23 season by lifting the ABA League championship trophy, after 3–2 score against Crvena zvezda in the Finals series.

+In March 2023, Lessort was involved in a physical altercation after an ABA League derby between Partizan and Crvena zvezda, following provocation by Filip Petrusev.
+In the moments after full-time, Lessort shoved Petrusev and then struck him in the face.
+He later apologized for his reaction, saying he felt his dignity had been impinged.

+He was suspended for three games and fined €10,000 for the incident.